-Method Arguments

-Name Туре Description Name Description

-upd Action Change or update an el- ement within the register file. addr d index of the element to be changed, with a datatype of index_t new value to be stored, with a datatype of data_t

-sub data_t Read an element from the register file and re- addr index of the element, with a datatype of index_t
+Method Arguments Name Type Description Name Description upd Action Change or update an element within the register file. addr d index of the element to be changed, with a datatype of index_t new value to be stored, with a datatype of data_t sub $data_t$ Read an element from the register file and re- turn it. addr index of the element, with a datatype of index_t

-turn it.

-The RegFile package provides three modules: mkRegFile creates a RegFile with registers allocated from the lo\index to the hi\index; mkRegFileFull creates a RegFile from the minimum index to the maximum index; and mkRegFileWCF creates a RegFile from lo\index to hi\index for which the reads and the write are scheduled conflict-free.
+The RegFile package provides three modules: mkRegFile creates a RegFile with registers allocated from the lo_index to the hi_index; mkRegFileFull creates a RegFile from the minimum index to the maximum index; and mkRegFileWCF creates a RegFile from lo_index to hi_index for which the reads and the write are scheduled conflict-free.
 There is a second set of these modules, the RegFileLoad variants, which take as an argument a file containing the initial contents of the array.

-m kRegFile Create a RegFile with registers allocated from lo_index to hi_index. lo_index and hi_index are of the index_t datatype and the elements are of the data_t datatype. module mkRegFile#( index_t lo_index, index_t hi_index )

-mkRegFileFull Create a RegFile from min to max index where the index is of a datatype index_t and the elements are of datatype data_t.
-The min and max are specified by the Bounded typeclass instance (0 to N-1 for N-bit numbers). module mkRegFileFull#( RegFile#(index_t, data_t) ) provisos (Bits#(index_t, size_index), Bits#(data_t, size_data) Bounded#(index_t) );

-write are scheduled conflict-free.
-For the implications of this scheduling, see the documentation for ConfigReg (Section C.1.2). module mkRegFileWCF#( index_t lo_index, index_t hi_index )
+mkRegFile Create a RegFile with registers allocated from lo_index to hi_index. lo_index and hi_index are of the index_t datatype and the elements are of the data_t datatype. module mkRegFile#(index_t lo_index, index_t hi_index) mkRegFileFull Create a RegFile from min to max index where the index is of a datatype index_t and the elements are of datatype data_t.
+The min and max are specified by the Bounded typeclass instance (0 to N-1 for N-bit numbers). module mkRegFileFull#(RegFile#(index_t, data_t)) provisos (Bits#(index_t, size_index), mkRegFileWCF Create a RegFile from lo_index to hi_index for which the reads and the write are scheduled conflict-free.
+For the implications of this scheduling, see the documentation for ConfigReg (Section C.1.2). module mkRegFileWCF#(index_t lo_index, index_t hi_index)